erilu/R-for-data-science-walkthrough/r4ds_chapters7-8_walkthrough.md

 ![](r4ds_chapters7-8_walkthrough_files/figure-markdown_github/filtered_data_hist-1.png)

 You can also overlay histogram-like data using geom\_freqpoly().
 Here, the aesthetic mapping is further subgrouped by cut, using color.
 Each line shows up as a different color corresponding to the type of cut.
-We can see that the majority of ideal cuts have lower carats, as expected.
+We can see that the majority of ideal cuts have lower carats.

 ``` r
 ggplot(data = smaller, mapping = aes(x = carat, colour = cut)) +